Arista Networks Inc. (ANET)’s latest performance is not what we had anticipated - News Daemon

 Arista Networks Inc. (NYSE: ANET) Trading Performance Indicators

-Take a look at Arista Networks Inc.’s (ANET) current performance indicators.
-Last quarter, stock had a quick ratio of 2.70.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 10.16.
-Likewise, its price to free cash flow for the trailing twelve months is 80.26.
+Check out the current performance indicators for Arista Networks Inc. (ANET).
+In the past quarter, the stock posted a quick ratio of 2.70.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 9.34.
+Likewise, its price to free cash flow for the trailing twelve months is 73.78.

 For the trailing twelve months, Company’s Diluted EPS (Earnings per Share) is 4.81, a number that is poised to hit 1.44 in the next quarter and is forecasted to reach 6.75 in one year’s time.